mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 In our opinion, there is no reason why we should not do this, and this version of gift codes is superior to the existing version.
 The existing version is very complicated and forces all the clients to view-key scan the ledger with a new set of keys in order to process a gift code.
-It is much simpler to just give away ownership of an existing `TxOut`.
+The "fixed" version that returns the `TxOut` public key avoids the view key scanning issue, but it still isn't really compatible with Fog's privacy model.
+It is much simpler to just give away ownership of an existing `TxOut`, and give the fog recipient a global `TxOut` index.

 This also makes creating gift codes instantaneous and not require on-chain events and fees.